 Uncoded transmission at a bit rate of 2 Mbps

 LL.
 The LL performs tasks similar to the medium access control (MAC) layer of the OSI model.
-In Bluetooth, the LL interfaces directly with the BLE PHY and manages the link state of the radio to define the role of a device as master, slave, advertiser, or, scanner.
+In Bluetooth, the LL interfaces directly with the Bluetooth LE PHY and manages the link state of the radio to define the role of a device as Central, Peripheral, Advertiser, or Scanner.

 Controller-Side HCI.
 The HCI on the controller side handles the interface between the host and the controller.
 The HCI defines a set of commands and events for transmission and reception of packet data.
 When receiving packets from the controller, the HCI extracts raw data at the controller to send to the host.